Lalith-123/attention_wallet/README.md

 ***

-# BrainBank – Attention Wallet for Kids
+# Attentin Wallet for Kids

-BrainBank is a React + Tailwind app that turns screen time into a token economy.
+Attentin Wallet is a React + Tailwind app that turns screen time into a token economy.
 Kids earn tokens by doing healthy activities and spend them on apps, making attention and time more visible and intentional.

 ***